mealie-recipes/mealie/docs/docs/getting-started/api-usage.md

 ## Examples
 ### Bulk import
 Recipes can be imported in bulk from a file containing a list of URLs.
-This can be done using the following bash script with the `list` file containing one URL per line.
+This can be done using the following bash or python scripts with the `list` file containing one URL per line.

+#### Bash
 ```bash
 #!/bin/bash